Severe periodontal disease. Notice

 Ignore the teeth and they will literally go away!

 Periodontal disease is an infectious, inflammatory and destructive disease.
-Unfortunately antibiotics alone or in combination with anti-inflammatory drugs are rarely of significant long term benefit.
+Unfortunately, antibiotics alone or in combination with anti-inflammatory drugs are rarely of significant long term benefit.
 The diagnosis must include the stage of disease to plan the best treatment.
-Sometimes dental extraction is the best treatment option; however, in specific cases periodontal surgery may be very helpful in a well plnanned treatment strategy.
+Sometimes dental extraction is the best treatment option; however, in specific cases, periodontal surgery may be very helpful in a well planned treatment strategy.